Transports Week In Review - The SPY Reaches A Key Peak Versus Transports As Divergence Is Now At 11 Percentage Points

 Source: Alphaliner - Top 100 Operated Fleets as Per May 14, 2017

-Pricing for spot market container rates has witnessed a return to a declining trend through early-May.
+Pricing for spot market container rates has witnessed a return to a declining trend through early May.
 Trans-Pacific container rates from Asia to the U.S. West and East coasts remained up strongly for the year at 75 and 50 percent versus last year.
 For Asia-Europe, rates were up 59, 62 and 9 percent to North Europe, Rotterdam and the Mediterranean versus last year.
 Trans-Atlantic rates were up nearly eight percent from last year to Rotterdam.

 For the U.S., container shipping demand is expected to remain strong throughout the balance of 2017.
 Results remain mixed between global container shipping lines, container lessors and charter owners and managers.
 This is expected to continue as the competitive environment will lead to winners and losers.